0xHEXSPEAK/service-events/README.md

 Simple implementation of event-messaging solution using microservice design approach.

 ```
-# Firstly, run to load dependencies
+# Firstly, you have to load dependencies
 :~ $ govendor sync

 # Secondly, run docker build